artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/Ripes/README.md

 ## Building the *Pipelined processor*
 Look at the following presentation which shows step-by-step how to build the Ripes Pipelined processor and several examples of a subset of instructions executing on it: [BuildingRipesPipelined](https://drive.google.com/file/d/1YEU6boOllnm3OXSRJV4YFuy86CcGv4En/view?usp=sharing).

-In addition, the following presentation shows step-by-step and in great detail how to build the Pipelined processor from the Harris&Harris textbook [SlidesModule7](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf).
+In addition, the following presentation shows step-by-step and in great detail how to build the Pipelined processor from the Harris&Harris textbook: [SlidesModule7](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module7.pdf).

 At this point, it is also useful to analyze the performance metrics.
-For that purpose, look at the following presentation from slide 108 to slide 110 [SlidesModule6](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module6.pdf).
+For that purpose, look at the following presentation from slide 108 to slide 110: [SlidesModule6](https://www.fdi.ucm.es/profesor/mendias/FC2/FC2module6.pdf).